SWENGG4Y2023/CPADTeam09/README.md

-# University-Student Collaboration Repository
+# CampusSphere Repository

-Welcome to the University-Student Collaboration Repository!
+Welcome to the CampusSphere Repository!
 This platform facilitates seamless interaction between universities and students, offering a range of features for both parties to enhance their educational and collaborative experiences.

 ## Features